Jeebbuuss/3420ISQAAssignment1/USE CASES.md

 Failed End Conditions:

-	The program is rejected.
+	o	The program is rejected.

-	The program license cannot be found.
+	o	The program license cannot be found.

-	The program scanner fails to match the license correctly.
+	o	The program scanner fails to match the license correctly.

 Trigger :